FOUR EASY WAYS TO BUILD A BETTER WORKPLACE WITH HUMOR

 by Patt Schwab, Ph.D.

 Work is not God’s way of punishing us for failing to marry rich!
-We spend too much time at work to ignore the potential for creating a positive supportive environment.
+We spend too much time in the workplace to ignore the potential benefits of creating a positive supportive environment with humor.

 Here are some ideas that can build a more fun-loving, productive workplace.